Scroll down to see detailed information on the appropriate habitat:

 Cages with a 30 in. x 18 in. base is acceptable if your hedgehog gets daily out of the cage time.
 This is the MINIMUM size cage as the cage accessories will not fit in anything smaller.
 Anything larger than 30 inches long and you will need additional heat sources.
 You will also run the risk of stressing out your hedgehog in larger spaces.

-NOTE: A baby will not go home unless the MINIMUM cage/bin requirement is met.
-An inappropriate cage will VOID the health guarantee.
+NOTE: A baby will not go home unless the MINIMUM cage requirement is met.
+Later use of an inappropriate cage will VOID the health guarantee.

 Aquariums are NOT suitable as they do not allow adequate airflow, which causes too much humidity for your desert hedgehog.
 The size you would need to house a hedgie would be too heavy for one person to lift and clean.